yixuanevewang/yixuanevewang/README.md

-- 👋 Hi, I’m @yixuanevewang, Eve Wang
+- 👋 Hello!
+I’m @yixuanevewang, Eve Wang
-- 📚 I’m currently enrolled in a Computer Science and Biology joint major at McGill Univeristy
+- 📚 Currently enrolled in a Computer Science and Biology joint major at McGill Univeristy
-- 🌱 Open to learning new concepts

 <!---
 yixuanevewang/yixuanevewang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.